HAProxy Management at GitLab

 For the purposes of cost savings, backends that reside in the same zone are active,

-while backends that are in differing zones are marked as backup
+while backends that are in differing zones are marked as backup in the server configuration line.

 Doing so enables us to still send traffic to a differing zone should we suffer a zonal failure.